-For the FY 2016-2017 the number and types of errors found in the fuel consumption data is shown in Table 3.5 below.
+Fuel consumption figures sent from vessels every noon through GE Nautical was assessed for error.
+For the FY 2016-2017 the number and types of errors found is shown in Table below.
 All errors were corrected prior to quantification.

 Table 3.5